Sutherland Elementary School

 Guardianship/Legal Custody/Residency

 For a child to attend Dinwiddie County Public Schools, he/she must reside with a natural parent or guardian (with legal custody) who is a legal resident of the county.
 Proof of address could be requested at any time during the school year.
-Any parent outside of the attendance zone who wishes to have their child attend Sutherland Elementary, must submit an Out-of-Zone form to the School Board Office for approval.
-Note: Out-of-Zone permission is approved on a year-to-year basis.
+Any parent outside of the attendance zone who wishes to have their child attend Sutherland Elementary, must submit an Out-of-Zone waiver.
+First year waivers must be submitted to the student’s home school.
+Renewal waivers must be submitted to the student’s requested school.

 Back to Table of Contents